echabert/ESIPAP-RPI/README.md

 ## Environment

-  The computing sessions are based on a setup composed of a **Raspberry Pi** 3 Model B+ and a add-on board called **Sense Hat** which contain several sensors connected to the usal peripherical equipments (keyboard, mouse and screen).
+  The computing sessions are based on a setup composed of a **Raspberry Pi** 3 Model B+ and a add-on board called **Sense Hat** which contains several sensors connected to usual peripherical equipments (keyboard, mouse and screen).
-  The operating system is a **Linux** distirbution called **Raspbian**.
+  The operating system is a **Linux** distribution, based on the Debian 11 one, called **Raspberry Pi OS** (previously Raspbian).
-  The environment, including all required packages and configuraitons has been prepared by the teachers.
+  The environment, including all required packages and settings, has been prepared by the supervisors.
-  For the computing sessions, we will mainly use the **terminal** and a text editors (many are available on the system such as nedit, emacs or vim).
+  For the computing sessions, we will mainly use the **terminal** and a text editor (many are available on the system such as nedit, emacs or vim).
   In order to setup the environment in a terminal, you need to type the command:
   ```
-  source /home/pi/tools/setup.sh
+  source /home/esipap/setup.sh
   ```

 ## Creation of github account